 County - costs are per season - fees are approximately $130 per player.
 Uniforms are purchased by the player and may be used for as long as they fit.

-Premier teams - annual (includes Spring & Fall) registration fees are dependent on number of tournaments, coaching fees, etc. The average costs for a Premier team in 2021 was $1000 to $1500. (including tournaments).8.
+Premier teams - annual (includes Spring & Fall) registration fees are dependent on number of tournaments, coaching fees, etc. The average costs for a Premier team in 2021 was $1500 for the year. (including tournaments).8.
 When will the tryouts take place?

 Every age group will hold open tryouts every year for Premier teams.
 It is not necessary to attend all tryouts but all players should plan on attending as many sessions as possible to ensure evaluators get a fair look the players.
 Players who are not selected for select team may have an additional placement session before the fall season starts in August.
 Older age groups will usually have less tryout sessions so it is important to monitor the A3 website for dates.
 Specific days and times will be announced (via e-mails, newspaper ads, flyers, etc.) during the spring.